tmswfrk/bicycle-water-cooler/content/travel/Italy/Cipressa_Poggio/index.md

 {{< img 2 red_bike_path bordighera >}}

-Following this path actually took me eventually to the town of [Bordighera](https://goo.gl/maps/RUcZ6h4Xraw6vjDx8), which is on a point that has some commanding views of the coastline.
+Following this path actually took me eventually to the town of {{< link text="Bordighera" url=https://goo.gl/maps/RUcZ6h4Xraw6vjDx8" >}}, which is on a point that has some commanding views of the coastline.
 There was a market that was just finishing up that day, and I specifically remember seeing women carrying their goods on their heads with the most ease, it was very cool to see!

 I definitely felt like I was a guest in a new and unique place in the world, a place where this sort of thing is considered absolutely normal, and it just helped me, yet again, realize just how big the world is and just how varied the people are in it.

 ## The Ospedaletti Bike Path
 So while this path taken through here is nice and follows the beaches, it eventually does put you back onto the main road after passing through Bordighera.
-Turns out that the best way to travel through here is through what's known as the [Ospedaletti bike path](https://www.pistaciclabile.com/en/project/ospedaletti/).
-It's amazing and follows an old rail line, past repurposed train depots out past [Sanremo](https://goo.gl/maps/FMLizHi8pAXwxT278).
+Turns out that the best way to travel through here is through what's known as the {{< link text="Ospedaletti bike path" url="https://www.pistaciclabile.com/en/project/ospedaletti/" >}}.
+It's amazing and follows an old rail line, past repurposed train depots out past {{< link text="Sanremo" url="https://goo.gl/maps/FMLizHi8pAXwxT278" >}}.

 Seriously, there's a 1.7 km tunnel through here that is fully lit, stays cool in the summer, and has fun banners and signs marking famous points in Italy's history that are bike related.
-It's what's known as the [Capo Nero](https://goo.gl/maps/fkRhkdTWdiYQr5XF6), which is basically the location geographically of where it is.
+It's what's known as the {{< link text="Capo Nero" url="https://goo.gl/maps/fkRhkdTWdiYQr5XF6" >}}, which is basically the location geographically of where it is.
 The Italians really do have a love affair with the bicycle, and I don't blame them!

 {{< img caponero >}}

-I actually missed this incredible tunnel on my way out, as I didn't realize that the way to get to it was by taking the turn off towards the beach when you come upon a particularly visible [dolphin statue](https://goo.gl/maps/9WpDwWX7qMiNTwrb7).
+I actually missed this incredible tunnel on my way out, as I didn't realize that the way to get to it was by taking the turn off towards the beach when you come upon a particularly visible {{< link text="dolphin statue" url="https://goo.gl/maps/9WpDwWX7qMiNTwrb7" >}}.
 It's near a small bodega shop if you need snacks or water.

 {{< img dolphin_statue >}}